nautobot/nautobot-app-ssot/docs/user/integrations/aci.md

 # Cisco ACI SSoT Integration

-The Cisco ACI SSoT integration is built as part of the [Nautobot Single Source of Truth (SSoT)](../..tps://github.com/nautobot/nautobot-plugin-ssot) App.
-The SSoT App enables Nautobot to be the aggregation point for data coming from multiple systems of record (SoR).
+The Cisco ACI SSoT integration is built as part of the [Nautobot Single Source of Truth (SSoT)](../..tps://github.com/nautobot/nautobot-plugin-ssot) app.
+The SSoT app enables Nautobot to be the aggregation point for data coming from multiple systems of record (SoR).

 To accomplish the synchronization of data, the SSoT ACI integrations communicates with the Cisco ACI controller, the Application Policy Infrastructure Controller (APIC).
 The APIC provides a central point of administration for the ACI fabric via a web dashboard or REST API.